taliyashitreet/Ex1_Image_Representation/README.md

 # Ex1_Image_Representation
-this exercise belong to image processing Course under the Artificial Intelligence track.
+this exercise belong to image processing Course under the Artificial Intelligence track.<br />
 In this repository you will find an image processing like:

 1. repressentation of RGB or Gray Scale image